xiom/knowledge/git.md

 * Support a distributed, BitKeeper-like workflow
 * Include very strong safeguards against corruption, either accidental or malicious s
 Its current maintainer, since 2005 is Junio Hamano software engineer at Google.
-Who Linus says has 'taste' and does a great job at maintaining and developing git.
+Who Linus says has 'taste' and does a great job at maintaining and developing Git.

-## Why did Linus create git?
+## Why did Linus create Git?

 Linus Torvalds work on the Linux Kernel had shifted from writing code to being the top level maintainer of the kernel meaning that most of his work consists of merging code from many different sources.
 This means merging has to be fast and painless,